Amazon Friend or foe

 Jeff Bezos, Amazon's CEO, describes Amazon as ”a place where you can find and buy everything you'd want to buy online”.
 And this is clearly evident in the company's ventures overthe years.
 Since its beginning in 1994, when Amazon sold books, the site has entered the market of cloud computing (AWS), tablets and smart devices (Kindle and Echo) and film production (Prime).
 And when Amazon enters the market, they really enter it.

 This is because Amazon sells concepts that they know will work from their own business.

-Their marketplace is built on their own webshop, and is then opened to other businesses as third party sellers.
+Their marketplace is built on their own online shop, and is then opened to other businesses as third party sellers.
 Their cloud computing business is built around their own IT infrastructure and sold on as a service to customers.
 Their Kindle digitalises their original core business: books.
 Their Prime membership is built around their own distribution network and content production, and their film budget in 2017 was 4.5 billion dollars:double that of HBO.

 Amazon invests in the customer

 In 2016 Amazon's profits were $4.2 billion, which corresponded to only 4% of total sales.
 50% of the profits came from unredeemed gift vouchers.
 Amazon doesn't generate large profits, but that's a conscious strategy.
 The core of Amazon’s business model is to invest heavily in its own business to create the ultimate one-stop shopping experience.

 The company’s growth comes from processing data and building loyalty.
 They have created a subscription business that bundles entertainment such as video, music and e-books together with free 2-day shipping as part of the Amazon Prime membership.
 It's a tactic that aims to increase the customer's motivation to shop at Amazon every time, and to further integrate the customer in Amazon's business.